Skip to main content

 If you’re a foodie, West Village needs to be on your radar.

 Satisfy your taste buds with fresh, bold Thai flavours at Vela, Asian fusion at Zazu, or classic Greek at Yamas.
-Ippin has you covered with top-notch sushi, and for those special occasions, Rich and Rare serves up a contemporary steak and seafood experience.
+Ippin offers top-notch sushi.
+For special occasions, Rich and Rare serves up a contemporary steak and seafood experience.

 No matter the occasion, the restaurants at West Village make every bite feel like a celebration.